Protect your site with brute force protection

 Along with that, it’s also really important to have strong secure passwords.

-• Which user names need more securing?
+• Which usernames need more securing?

 • Is this via wp-login, or via XMLRPC?